 Hip-Hop Professor

-I’m an advocate for the preservation of Hip-Hop Culture and regularly teach a course titled “Rhetoric(s) of Hip-Hop Culture.”
-At Siena College, I assist with the Damietta Cross-Cultural Center’s annual “Hip-Hop Week” festivities, where I’ve worked with Hip-Hop legends such as Grandmaster Flash, Chuck D & Professor Griff of Public Enemy, and Sha Rock of The Funky Four +1.
-One of my latest publications, “Rappalachia: Appalachian Rhetoric in Hip-Hop Music,” will be featured in the upcoming Oxford Guide to Hip-Hop Studies (stay tuned).
+Hip-Hop was my first love.
+I’m an advocate for the preservation of Hip-Hop Culture and regularly teach a course on the subject.
+At Siena College, I helped found a week-long event that honors the core elements of the culture: “Siena Hip-Hop Week.”
+In conjunction with this event, I’ve worked with Hip-Hop legends such as Grandmaster Flash, Chuck D & Professor Griff of Public Enemy, Biz Markie, Big Daddy Kane, Masta Killa and Inspectah Deck of Wu-Tang Clan, Easy Mo Bee, Kareem “Biggs” Burke (Roc-a-Fella Records), and Sha Rock of The Funky Four +1.
+I have also written about hip-hop culture in the Appalachian region, see “Rappalachia: Appalachian Rhetoric in Hip-Hop Music,” in the Oxford Guide to Hip-Hop Studies.